Check out Fight Back Against Fatigue: A Psoriatic Arthritis Patient’s Guide for more information on this topic.

 Interview with Alexis Ogdie, MD, Director of the Penn Psoriatic Arthritis Clinic in Philadelphia and Associate Professor of Medicine at the Hospital of the University of Pennsylvania

-Interview with Saakshi Khattri, MD, a board-certified dermatologist, rheumatologist, and internist at Mount Sinai in New York City
+Interview with Elizabeth Schulman, MD, a rheumatologist at Hospital for Special Surgery in New York City

 Interview with Susan Bartlett, PhD, a Professor of Medicine at McGill University in Canada